mdzakied/Restly/README.md

 <h2>💻 Built with</h2>

-Technologies used in the project:
+Technologies used in the project :

 *   HTML
 *   CSS